MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation-keys.md

 ## Experiment's trustworthiness is Important

 An experiment's trustworthiness is equated by the Statistical Significance of the experiment results.
-An experiment is said to be have statistical significance, or be statistically significant, if it is likely not caused by chance.
+When you make decisions based on the results of experiments that you are running, you will want to make sure that a relationship/ causation exists.

-When you make decisions based on the results of experiments that you are running, you will want to make sure that a relationship exists.
-Statistical significance indicates it.
+Trustworthiness is focus of Playfab’s experiment results.
+All metrics are checked for statistical significance.
+Playfab Experimentation only highlights statistically significant metric movements.

-For example, if you run an A/B experiment with a significance level of 95%, this means that if you determine a winner, you can be 95% confident that the observed results are real and not an error caused by randomness.
-It also means that there is a 5% chance that you could be wrong.
+For example if you run an A/B experiment that measures a 2% lift in retention and it is show as statistically significant with a p-value of 0.04 that means there is a 96% chance the true difference between treatment and control is greater than zero and 2% is the most likely value.
+The true difference is not directly measurable, and statistics are used to get as close to it as we can.
+The 4% chance that natural noise or randomness of the system mislead us.

 Statistical significance is important because it reflects your risk tolerance and confidence level.
-The metrics can fluctuate from day to day, and statistical analysis provides a sound mathematical foundation for making business decisions and eliminating false positives.
+The metrics can fluctuate from day to day, and statistical analysis provides the sound mathematical foundation for making business decisions in a noisy environment.

-PlayFab Experimentation operates on a build-in statistical computation engine which ensures 95% statistical significance level for your experiments.
+Playfab’s Experimentation flags metric movements as statistically significant at 95% confidence or a p-value of 0.05.

 ## Experimentations as a Practice